holdex/developers/docs/CONTRIBUTING.md

 If the solution requires more time, then decompose it into smaller independent PRs.
 In case your smaller PRs can't be used on production, use feature flags.

-We usually reject and close PRs which do not have activity for the last 24 hours, unless there is a clear comment explaining the reason why that PR is stalled.
+PRs with no activity for 24 hours are closed unless a comment explains the delay.

 When introducing functional changes, cross-check the README and update it in the same PR.
 If your change affects anything documented there — setup steps,